Let’s say you sign up to a website and build your profile—where does that information go?

-A formal route like university, teaching yourself online, or participating in a more structured coding bootcamp are all valid options.
+A formal route like university, teaching yourself online, or participating in a more structured web development bootcamp are all valid options.

 It’s a good idea to learn at least the basics of the frontend, so learning full-stack development skills to start with is not a bad idea.
 You can always specialize more in the backend as you deepen your knowledge and determine your interests.
 There are many full-stack programming courses and development bootcamps out there, such as the CareerFoundry Full-Stack Development Program.